k2controls/EET260/sprint2/session16.md

         - Haley, Joe
         - Determine flow/outline of SP2 report-out
         - How will stakeholders be introduced to project and context of SP2 without overlap/redundancy between teams?
         - How will team-specific content be presented?
+            - Demonstrations?
+            - Video?
+            - Mock-ups?
-All must present.
+            - All must present.
         - What does presentation closing look like?
         - What evaluation is completed by stakeholders?
         - Plan for stakeholder thank you and follow up (invitation to final)